 Santa Maura.
 Ali Pacha made an attempt to conquer that island, but he did not reach his objective.

 The image above shows the battlefield of the 1538 engagement between the Ottoman fleet led by Hayruddin Barbarossa and a Christian fleet under the command of Andrea Doria: the Ottomans moved northwards from Santa Maura and although the Christian fleet was larger they forced it to flee.

-In 1812 Ali Pacha built a small fortress at the southern entrance to the Gulf of Arta.
+Views of the fortress built by Ali Pacha at the southern entrance to the Gulf of Arta

 Introductory page on the Venetian Fortresses in Greece